Families of Berkovich spaces: Preliminary lemmas

+We are now going to use the above lemmas to establish some results related to the completed residue field of a point of an analytic space.

-\deux{nullbdl} {\bf Corollary.} {\em Let~$F$ be a trivially valued field and let~$X$ be a non-empty, boundaryless~$F$-space.
-There exists~$x\in X$ such that~$\hres(x)$ is either a finite extension of~$F$ or a finite extension of~$F_r$ for some~$r\in ]0;1[$.}
+\begin{lemm} Let~$F$ be a trivially valued field and let~$X$ be a non-empty, boundaryless~$F$-analytic space.
+There exists~$x\in X$ such that~$\hr x$ is either a finite extension of~$F$ or a finite extension of~$F_r$ for some~$r\in ]0;1[$. \end{lemm}